firesim/firesim/docs/Getting-Started-Guides/On-Premises-FPGA-Getting-Started/Repo-Setup/Xilinx-XDMA-Template.rst

 Among other setup steps, the script will install Miniforge Conda (https://github.com/conda-forge/miniforge) and create a default environment called ``firesim``.

-When prompted, you should allow the Conda installer to modify your ``~/.bashrc`` to automatically place you in the conda environment when opening a new shell.
+When prompted, you should allow the Conda installer to modify your ``~/.bashrc`` to automatically place you in the Conda environment when opening a new shell.

 .. warning::
     **Once the** ``machine-launch-script.sh`` **completes, ensure that you log out of the